 The results of Ukraine operations are included in the results of Serinus up to the date of closing.
-On closing all assets, liabilities, minority interest and accumulated other comprehensive income associated with the Ukrainian operations were derecognized from the balance sheet and recognized in the statement of operations as a loss on disposition.
+On closing all assets, liabilities, minority interest and accumulated other comprehensive loss associated with the Ukrainian operations were derecognized from the balance sheet and recognized in the statement of operations as a loss on disposition.
 Offsetting the derecognition of balance sheet amounts were the proceeds on disposition, net of associated transaction costs.
 The loss on disposal primarily relates to accumulated other comprehensive loss of \$34.2 million attributable to Ukraine.

-The Ukraine operations and loss on disposition of Ukraine assets are presented as discontinued operations in the Statement of Operations for the quarters ended March 31, 2016 and 2015, and are summarized below.
-The net earnings from discontinued operations in Q1, 2016 was \$2.4 million, as compared to earnings of \$0.5 million in the comparable period of 2015.
-See below for further discussion relating to the results from operations.
+The Ukraine operations and loss on disposition of Ukraine assets are presented as discontinued operations in the Statement of Operations for the comparative 2015 numbers and in 2016 up to the date of close of the sale.